|

 directing light either into the lens path to turn the pixel on, or away

+from the lens path to turn it off.
 In very expensive DLP projectors, there are three separate DLP chips,

 one each for the red, green, and blue channels.
 However, in DLP